FrancescoHamar/2D-Hero/README.md

 # 2D-Hero (2019-2020)

+## Project info:
 This project was done with the sole purpose of learning c#.
-Unity 2D platformer for android.
+No revenue was obtained from this code.

-Non committed library used:
+Hidden (not committed) library used:
-  - Bayat Games
-  - TextMesh Pro
+  - Bayat Games: Most of the sprites have not been designed and made by me.
+My focus was almost entirely on the code and the functional part of the game.
+  - TextMesh Pro: Similarly some of the text texture used is not made by me.